 The city government depended enormously on the bank.
 First and foremost were the expenses of war.
 Although the great clashes with Venice were over, new powers arose to threaten the city’s fortunes.
 The Kingdom of Aragon was expanding its fleet in the west, and the ascendant Ottomans menaced the east.
 Throughout the 15th and 16th centuries, the republic was in a constant state of military readiness, which in turn created a huge demand for credit.
 This naturally gave the Casa di San Giorgio great power.
 By controlling credit, its governors could indirectly exert control over the government.

 The effect was “a republic within a republic,” as Machiavelli put it.
-The largest shareholders in the bank were from the most prominent noble houses, and already held enormous influence.
-The bank simply helped them consolidate this power.
-Laws were made to ensure that the interests of the bank were taken care of—ships whose owners were delinquent on loan repayments, for example, were prohibited from even entering Genoa’s harbor.
+The largest shareholders in the bank were from the most prominent noble houses, and already held enormous influence; the bank simply helped them consolidate this power.
+Laws were passed to ensure that shareholders’ interests were taken care of—ships whose owners were delinquent on loan repayments, for example, were prohibited from even entering Genoa’s harbor.